 Gauntlet is a classic "dungeon crawling" game developed by Tengen.
-Up to four players can take control of four characters with four colors and fight their way through a dungeon of bad guys and treasure.
+Up to four players can take control of four different characters and fight their way through a dungeon of bad guys and loot treasure.
 Gauntlet was the first arcade cabinet to feature four player cooperative gameplay and it caused a sensation in the arcade when it was released in 1985.

-The character classes in Gauntlet are the: Warrior, Wizard, Elf and Valikyrie which are red, yellow, green and blue respectively and each character has its own abilities.
-Thor the Warrior is the slowest character but deals the most damage, he is also the most effective character at close range.
-Merlin the Wizard is a fast character who is not good at close combat, the Wizard has the most powerful magic which is activated by using a potion found in the dungeon.
-Questor the Elf is the fastest character but also weak at close range his long range shots make him a good scout (the Elf player often irritates other players since his extra speed allows him to steal all the treasure before anyone else can get a look-in!).
-Thyra the Valkyrie is the all-rounder who neither excels nor falls down in any given department.
+Each character has its own abilities.
+Thor the Warrior, the slowest character, deals the most damage and is also the most effective character at close range.
+Merlin the Wizard is a fast character who is not good at close combat but has the most powerful magic, which is activated by using a potion found in the dungeon.
+Questor the Elf is the fastest character but is weak at close range.
+His long range shots make him a good scout (the Elf player often irritates other players since his extra speed allows him to steal all the treasure before anyone else can get a look-in!).
+Finally, Thyra the Valkyrie is the all-rounder who neither excels nor fails in any given department.

 Gauntlet was originally a copy, with some upgrades, of a game by John Palevich, who contributed his dungeon crawler to Atari through the Atari Program eXchange.
 Palevich later sued for compensation, or at least name recognition in the credits of the Gauntlet arcade games.
 Atari was said to have recognized Palevich's role in the creation of Gauntlet, but as the arcade machines were already made, they maintained that adding Palevich's name would have been prohibitively expensive.
 Palevich was later given token compensation from Atari in recognition of his unwitting role in the creation of this game.